-Most VPN apps support OpenVPN protocol, making setting up a VPN simply by allowing the app access to configure settings for you.
+Most VPN apps support OpenVPN protocol, making the process to set up a VPN simple by allowing the app access to configure settings for you.
 The exact steps will differ depending on the provider, device, and use case, but the following is a rough outline for a range of common platforms.

 First, you’ll need to create a VPN profile which you’ll fill out with details from a VPN provider.

-- Then, click on the Windows button, head into Settings > Network & Internet > VPN and click on Add a VPN connection.
+- Click on the Windows button, head into Settings > Network & Internet > VPN, and click on Add a VPN connection.